Computation-aware Energy-harvesting Federated Learning with Pipelined Cyclic Scheduling: Background and Related Work

 \subsection{Energy-Harvesting and Intermittent Availability in FL}

-The study of federated learning in resource-constrained environments has evolved to address the intermittent availability of clients, a common challenge in large-scale wireless networks~\cite{guler21}.
-This intermittent participation can stem from various factors, including randomness in data arrivals~\cite{hu25-tcom}, straggler problems~\cite{zheng25-tcom}, unreliable channels~\cite{li23:redundancy-tmc, ko23-tmc}, heterogeneous computation capabilities~\cite{dong24-tmc, pang23:incentive-tmc}, or energy deficiency~\cite{chen23-tcom}, as in our scenario.
-Research on intermittent FL, \cite{gu21:mifa, ribero23} provides valuable insights into client sampling and adaptive strategies for handling sporadic participation.
+The study of \ac{fl} in resource-constrained environments has evolved to address the intermittent availability of clients, which is a common challenge in large-scale wireless networks~\cite{guler21}.
+This intermittent participation can be caused by various factors, including randomness in data arrivals~\cite{hu25-tcom}, straggler problems~\cite{zheng25-tcom}, unreliable channels~\cite{li23:redundancy-tmc, ko23-tmc}, heterogeneous computation capabilities~\cite{dong24-tmc, pang23:incentive-tmc}, or energy deficiency~\cite{chen23-tcom} as in our scenario.
+Research on intermittent \ac{fl}~\cite{gu21:mifa, ribero23} provides valuable insights into client sampling and adaptive strategies for handling sporadic participation.

-Building on this, the more specialized field of Energy-Harvesting Federated Learning (EHFL) has emerged, where client availability is directly linked to their ability to collect and manage energy.
-Existing EHFL studies have primarily focused on either maximizing the number of participants per round to reduce training loss \cite{shen22, bagci25, wu25} or minimizing transmission overhead \cite{valentedasilva25:FLDA, li23:anycostfl}.
-A common assumption in these works is that energy arrivals follow a predetermined probabilistic distribution, and clients can complete local training within a single, brief time slot.
-This simplifies the problem but neglects the significant time and energy costs associated with local computation, a limitation our work addresses.
+Building on this, the more specialized field of \ac{ehfl} has emerged, where client availability is directly linked to their ability to collect and manage energy.
+Existing \ac{ehfl} studies follow three main directions.
+The first maximizes the number of participants per round to reduce training loss~\cite{liu21:iccc, shen22, bagci25, wu25}, treating richer participation as the main lever on convergence.
+The second minimizes transmission overhead by compressing or adapting the per-round uplink payload to fit a tight energy budget~\cite{valentedasilva25:FLDA, li23:anycostfl, bouzinis23}.
+The third jointly optimizes client scheduling and radio-resource allocation against the underlying energy-causality constraint, rather than acting on participation or payload in isolation~\cite{dasilva21, chen22, zhang26:twc}.
+A common assumption across all three is that energy arrivals follow a predetermined probabilistic distribution and, more critically, that a client completes its \emph{local training within a single, brief time slot} between two adjacent communication events.
+This neglects the significant time and energy costs of local computation, which is a limitation our work addresses.